 Why is Self-Development and Business Education placed in the Top Digital Marketing Trends for 2016 you ask?
 Why shouldn’t it be?
 Marketing is an investment in any form that is done with the aim to grow your business in the long run.
 Marketing should add value to your business, and Self Development and Business Education thus is an important part of marketing.

 I will repeat myself from the Introduction – Most successful entrepreneurs and business owners spend an average of 30 minutes a day on business education and self–development.
 While the majority of entrepreneurs shy away from the idea of personal development, strangely because they think that the idea of being a better person is silly or stupid.

 We all want to be better individuals but we resist it because somehow the idea of facing all-out internal junk scares the hell out of us and we would rather give big speeches and take less responsibility than vice versa.

 What we believe in, will set the stage for everything in our lives and will also determine the course of our expertise and experience.
 Successful entrepreneurship requires inculcating a set of beliefs that the majority of the people do not hold.
 Self-Development and Business Education will arm you to be better prepared for situations that normal people cannot handle.
-Like how to cope with business pressure during low volume months, or how to use negative publicity that your competitors do, in your favour.
+Like how to cope with business pressure during low volume months, or how to use negative publicity that your competitors do, in your favor.

 All sorts of weird human tendencies sabotage our personal success.
 This is the subconscious mind and is not rational.
 We need to change our Self-sabotaging and Success Blocking Tendencies.
-Self-development can teach you how to cope with the fear of added responsibility, criticism and failure.
-It will also teach you how to cope with success blocking tendencies like Laziness, Procrastination.
+Self-development can teach you how to cope with the fear of added responsibility, criticism, and failure.
+It will also teach you how to cope with success-blocking tendencies like Laziness, Procrastination.
 You do not want to become this perfect godly figure, but just a better version of yourself.